Male UI Catheter: How Blood in The Urine is Tested And Treated

 Men’s Liberty – an NAFC Recommended Male UI Catheter Like No Other

 Men’s Liberty is a safer and more effective alternative to indwelling catheters as well as traditional external catheters.
 A uniquely designed device, Men’s Liberty prevents your skin from coming into contact with urine and keeps you dry, thereby reducing the risk of urinary tract infections greatly.

-Unlike a traditional external catheter, Men’s Liberty can be applied and removed without the assistance of a third party.
+Unlike a traditional external catheter, you can apply and remove Men’s Liberty without the assistance of a third party.
 Due to its compact size it can fit comfortably into your underwear, which means you can step outside without having to worry about drawing unwanted attention.